 As capital grants and contributions credited to the CIES are not proper income charges to either the General Fund or HRA they must be reversed out through the MIRS to ultimately end up in the Capital Adjustment Account.
 If there are no conditions attached and the expenditure to which the grant relates has been incurred, then the reversal can be made directly to the Capital Adjustment Account.
+However, if there are conditions attached in the Capital Adjustment Account.
 However, if there are conditions attached then the grant will be recognised in the Capital Grants Receipts in Advance Account until the conditions are met.